 There were numerous hazards surrounding the old outdoor staircase at the resort where our client took a bad fall: a hole in the degraded concrete, poor lighting that hid the dangerous walking surface, and no handrail that could have saved her from tumbling down the stairs.
 In fact, her fall was the fourth one reported that day.

 The fractured ankle she suffered necessitated a surgery to implant a metal plate and screws into her ankle and foot.
-Our client, a liaison to a foreign ambassador and active grandmother, couldn’t walk for two months – not to mention, care for her grandchildren or visit her 90-year-old mother in her nursing home.
+Our client, a liaison to a foreign ambassador and an active grandmother, couldn’t walk for two months – not to mention care for her grandchildren or visit her 90-year-old mother in her nursing home.

 The $145,000 settlement not only compensated our client for the serious harm she suffered – it also brought real consequences on the owner of the resort, who had allowed this dangerous condition to continue even when it was causing accidents on a daily basis.

 It’s a common question: “Do I need a lawyer?”

 Sure, as lawyers, we might seem a little biased on this topic, but hear us out: Every slip and fall victim should speak to an attorney, but not all slip and falls require legal representation.

 What do we mean by this?
 First, we encourage anyone who has been the victim of a slip and fall or another type of accident to speak with a personal injury attorney to understand their rights and the legal process.
 Remember that speaking with a lawyer during a free consultation isn’t the same as hiring one to represent you.
 Even if you don’t need an attorney, and even if you choose not to pursue a case at all, it’s always wise to understand your rights and your options in a matter this serious.
 Consider it a safety net.